Luke Felix-Fualalo: Professional career

+Seattle Seahawks

 After going unselected in the 2025 NFL draft, Felix-Fualalo signed with the Seattle Seahawks as an undrafted free agent on 16 June 2025.
 He was waived on 26 August, as part of the final roster cuts.

+Philadelphia Eagles

 On 28 August 2025, Felix-Fualalo was signed to the practice squad of the Philadelphia Eagles, receiving the team's exempt practice squad spot as part of the International Player Pathway (IPP) program.